monkeycycle/ijf_landing_page/README.md

 `gulp deploy` to run dev/deploy tasks and generate a `bundle/` package.
 Landing site deploys when a new bundle is pushed to GitHub.

-Node or Python http-server to serve it all up.
+Node or Python http-server to serve it all up during local dev.